 Along Rittenhouse Row, you’ll find chic boutiques and national retailers that cater to all sorts of tastes.
-From the Avenue of the Arts to 21st Street between Spruce and Market streets, the district includes mainstays like Joan Shepp, a swanky shop that stocks high-end, fashion-forward designers, and Boyds, an exclusive department store with mens- and womenswear.
-If you’ve worked up an appetite post shopping, grab a table at one of the many cafes and eateries in the neighborhood offering outdoor seating.
+The district includes mainstays like Joan Shepp, a swanky shop that stocks high-end, fashion-forward designers.
+There’s also Boyds, a luxury, Philadelphia-based department store.

-Quaint Fabric Row on 4th Street between South and Christian streets has been a destination for textile shopping for more than a century.
-Today, you’ll also find boutiques, restaurants and galleries neighboring family-owned fabric shops.
+Quaint Fabric Row, on 4th Street in Queen Village, has been a destination for textile shopping for more than a century.
+Today, you’ll also find boutiques, restaurants, and galleries neighboring family-owned fabric shops.